UBC-MDS/Telco_Customer_Churn_Prediction_Group12/README.md

 # Telco Customer Churn Predictor

+Contributors:
+- Adam Morphy
+- Anupriya Srivastava
+- Jordan Casoli
-- Contributors: Adam Morphy, Anupriya Srivastava, Jordan Casoli, Zihan Zhou
+- Zihan Zhou

+Data Analytics project performed by Group 12 for DSCI 522 (Data Science Workflow), a course in the Master of Data Science program at the University of British Columbia.

 ## About